Rachele Hendricks-Sturrup DHSc, MSc, MA

 Bachelor of Science in Biology, Chicago State University

 Dr. Rachele Hendricks-Sturrup is the Research Director of Real-World Evidence (RWE) at the Duke-Margolis Institute for Health Policy in Washington, DC, strategically leading and managing the Institute's RWE Collaborative and RWE policy research portfolio and education.
-As an engagement expert, biomedical researcher, bioethicist, and policy practitioner with over 18 years of experience, her work centers on addressing implementation, regulatory, and ethical, legal, and social implications (ELSI) at the intersection of health policy and innovation.
-She presently partners with Duke University faculty, scholars, students, and external practicing experts to advance the Institute's biomedical innovation work.
-She received a Duke-Margolis Mentor Award in 2023.
-To date, she has published several commentaries and original articles in high-quality, peer-reviewed journals and has presented at and served on program committees for several conferences.
-Read them here.
+As an engagement expert, biomedical researcher, bioethicist, and policy practitioner with nearly 20 years of experience, her work directly addresses and serves key regulatory/legal, ethical, and social implications at the intersection of health policy and innovation implementation.

-Dr. Hendricks-Sturrup has served as adjunct faculty at rural Ohio University, teaching graduate courses in the Department of Interdisciplinary Health Science's Health Policy Certificate program, and has taught graduate courses within the Masters of Health Care Innovation program at the University of Pennsylvania's Perelman School of Medicine.
-She also served as executive leadership for the National Alliance Against Disparities in Patient Health (NADPH) between 2020-2024.
-She presently serves on the Board of Directors for Public Responsibility in Medicine and Research (PRIM&R), Professional Society for Health Economics and Outcomes Research (ISPOR) Steering Committee, has served on the 2023 and 2024 Program Committee for the Drug Information Association’s annual RWE Conference, and is a 2024 AcademyHealth Trust Scholar.
+Dr. Hendricks-Sturrup served as adjunct faculty at rural Ohio University, teaching graduate courses in the Department of Interdisciplinary Health Science's Health Policy Certificate program during 2018-2024, and taught graduate courses within the Masters of Health Care Innovation program at the University of Pennsylvania's Perelman School of Medicine during 2019-2024.
+She also served as an executive leader at the National Alliance Against Disparities in Patient Health (NADPH) during 2020-2024 and was selected as a 2024 AcademyHealth Trust Scholar.

 Dr. Hendricks-Sturrup received her Bachelor of Science in Biology from Chicago State University, her Master’s in Pharmacology and Toxicology from Michigan State University, her Master’s in Legal Studies from the University of Illinois, and her Doctor of Health Science from Nova Southeastern University.
 She completed a predoctoral internship with the National Health Service in London, UK, and postdoctoral research training within the Department of Population Medicine at Harvard Pilgrim Health Care Institute and Harvard Medical School.